Questions to ask yourself when considering a Harvest Share

 1. Do you like vegetables?
 You are going to get a ½ to ¾ bushel box of vegetables each week.
 If you like your veggies, then great!

 2. Do you like to cook vegetables?
-Salad ingredients are a cool season crop and generally only show up in your box early and late in the season.
-We grow a lot of cooking vegetables such as greens, potatoes, beans, okra, and beets.
+Salad ingredients show up weekly, but we also grow a lot of cooking vegetables such as greens, potatoes, beans, okra, and beets.
 If you like to prepare meals at home, you'll appreciate the variety and freshness of the cooking vegetables in your share.

 Is this you?
 Great!
 Sign up here.

 Thanks to Frog Holler Farm in Brooklyn, MI for these questions!